Always From Scratch

 Ingredients for Italian Meatballs.

-Parmigiano.
-You can substitute pecorino romano for a sharper taste than parmigiano but I prefer the subtle nuttiness of the parmigiano.
+• Parmigiano.
+You can substitute pecorino romano for a sharper taste than parmigiano, but I prefer the subtle nuttiness of the parmigiano.

-Breadcrumbs.
-I grew up making meatballs with my mom and she always used breadcrumbs.
+• Breadcrumbs.
+I grew up making meatballs with my mom, and she always used breadcrumbs.
 I know a lot of people use cubed bread, but breadcrumbs are so much easier to keep on hand.
 You can also add more breadcrumbs as needed if you feel the texture of the meat is too wet.

-Garlic Powder.
-Season with garlic powder not, fresh garlic.
+• Garlic Powder.
+Season with garlic powder, not fresh garlic.
 It will flavor the meatballs better and won't get burned in the frying process.

-Milk.
+• Milk.
 Whole milk is best because of its high-fat content.

 *Please see the recipe card below for more information about the ingredients.

-How to Make Italian Fried Meatballs
+How to Make Italian Fried Meatballs in Tomato Sauce

 Meatball mixture combined in a bowl.

 Step 1: Combine all of the ingredients in a large bowl.
 Mix thoroughly until completely combined.
 If the mixture feels a little wet, add extra breadcrumbs until it is a little tackier.
-If the mixture feels fry or grainy, add a little extra milk.
+If the mixture feels dry or grainy, add a little extra milk.

 Raw meatballs on a plate.